Four of Cups

 Applied insight with a three-card reading using the Four of Cups as your anchor:

-What aspect of connection am I currently questioning or re-evaluating?
+Which part of my connections am I questioning or rethinking?

 What contributes to my emotional disengagement or hesitation?

-What supports my ability to move through habitual reaction to respond with coherence?
+What supports my ability to move through habitual reaction to coherent response?

 Let your cards talk and note your feelings as your answers unfold, writing your own words below: